 Cost to Charge a Tesla Model 3

-The latest Tesla Model 3 has two battery pack variants, the 60-kWh version in the base model and the 84-kWh tesla battery pack in the Dual Motor All-Wheel-Drive (AWD) (Long Range and Performance) models.
+The Tesla Model 3 comes with two battery pack options: a 57.5-kWh battery in the base model and an 82-kWh battery in the Dual Motor All-Wheel-Drive (AWD) Long Range and Performance models.

 82-kWh Battery